logo

 Krista Davies

 Elise, thanks so much for the question.
 So we did commit to 800 million of synergies, and we still expect to deliver those synergies and the cost to achieve them and the timing of those synergies.
-The accretion dilution was based on underlying EPS estimates, and since then, we have obviously withdrawn guidance given the macroeconomic environment has changed.
-So we withdrew our financial guidance of -single-digit organic growth and double-digit free cash flow growth.
-But the reason macroeconomic events do not impact the 800 million in cost is when we continue to be incredibly excited about the combination's potential for clients.
+The accretion dilution was based on underlying EPS estimates, and since then we have obviously withdrawn guidance given the macroeconomic environment has changed.
+So we withdrew our financial guidance of mid-single-digit organic growth and double-digit free cash flow growth.
+But the recent macroeconomic events do not impact the $800 million in cost of digits, and we continue to be incredibly excited about the combinations potential for clients.
 As we talked about at the beginning, the strategic rationale for the deal is really around innovation and growth.
-And as Greg talked about earlier, meeting unmet needs for clients, which we believe is substantial.
-But, Greg, you may want to elaborate on that.
+And as Greg talked about earlier, meeting unmet needs for clients, which we believe are substantial.
+But Greg, you may want to elaborate on that.

 speaker